Dragon1 Standard: Concepts

 Many of us are familiar with the concepts of Client and Server.
 These concepts are prevalent, and every organization in the world will make use of them.
 These concepts always need a context, definition, and explanation of what they mean, but then they help communicate designs, problems, and solutions.

 Client and Server as words are abstracts.
 A client can mean a person or organization buying things from a company.
-Still, it can also mean a computer or phone where a software application is used that connects with a large company's software application.
+Still, it can also mean a computer or phone where a software application connects with a large company's software application.

 Server can also mean many things, like a hosting computer for large applications or an application itself, but Server can also mean a person or thing that serves other persons or things.